stratmm/uboxt/README.md

 In the project root folder create a ```ssh``` folder and copy in a id_rsa public key that grants access to your private github repos.
 This key is not included in the repo.

-For this project it is not strickly required, however it would be needed to build the ruby docker container where you Gemfile points to private github repos.
+For this project it is not strictly required, however it would be needed to build the ruby docker container where you Gemfile points to private github repos.
 I have done it here for demonstration and it is part of my standard Ruby development workflow.

 Execute ```vagrant up```